by Jeff Blakley

 Horton’s protests were finally ended when the location of the cemetery was changed from lot 14 to lot 11 at the first meeting of the Silver Palm Cemetery Association on March 23, 1912.
 The disagreement between Horton and the signatories on the petition came at a cost, though, because while the Model Land Co. initially offered to donate the land, they tired of all the fighting over the location and decided instead to sell the property for $35 an acre.

-The first documented burial in the new cemetery took place in late March, 1912, when the body of Mrs. H. G. Davis was buried there, near the “centre (sic) of lot 11”, according to a letter from Ernest Horton to Morse on May 2, 1912.
-A note was also published in the local newspaper, which had just been established by Rev. Joseph A. Kahl.1 This was almost certainly the wife of George H. Davis, who was the chief inspector of the F.E.C.’s Key West Extension.
+The first documented burial in the new cemetery took place between March 15 and March 22, 1912, when the week-old son of Lee and Gerda Fread, J. Leroy, died.1 In late March, 1912, the body of Mrs. H. G. Davis was buried there, near the “centre (sic) of lot 11”, according to a letter from Ernest Horton to Morse on May 2, 1912.
+A note was also published in the local newspaper, which had just been established by Rev. Joseph A. Kahl.2 This was almost certainly the wife of George H. Davis, who was the chief inspector of the F.E.C.’s Key West Extension.

 On October 17, 1914, the South Dade Cemetery Association convened, lots were sold to John E. Reynolds and Frank I. Wiggins for $10.00 each and Early L. Davis was paid $23.47 for his labor.
 Claude W. Hill was instructed to issue membership cards at $1.00 each, the funds raised going towards an improvement fund.